bytecodealliance/wasmtime/rustc.rst

 times for important use cases.

 With all that said, there is a potential goal beyond that, which is to build a full optimizing release-capable backend.
-We can't predict how far Cretonne will go yet, but we do have some crazy ideas about what such a thing might look like,
+We can't predict how far Cranelift will go yet, but we do have some crazy ideas about what such a thing might look like,
 including: